 Proficiency With Sun Blade 5e

-An adventurer who is proficient with the use of longsword is automatically proficient with sun blade as it allows the adventurer to add the longsword proficiency bonus to the attack roll for any attack made with it.
+An adventurer who is proficient in the use of a longsword is automatically proficient with a sun blade as it allows the adventurer to add the longsword proficiency bonus to the attack roll for any attack made with it.

 An attack with a finesse weapon allows you to choose to either use your strength or Dexterity modifier for the attack or damage rolls.
-Note: By rule, it is compulsory to use the same modifier for both the attack roll and the damage rolls
+It is important to note that the rules require you to use the same modifier for both the attack and damage rolls.

-The Sun Blade is Found On the Magic Item Table G. Check out the Wand of Secrets: The 5e Wand of Secrets Magical Power
+The Sun Blade can be found on Magic Item Table G. Check out the Wall of fire 5e: The 5e Wall of Fire in Dungeon and Dragon

-The sun blade is in DMG, page 205.
-Available in the SRD.
+The sun blade is in the DMG, page 205.
+Available on the SRD.

-Sun Blade 5e is one of the main iconic and powerful weapons in dungeon and dragon fifth edition, though not a bit newer than Vorpal Sword, the weapon is still one of the most adorable weapons in D&D 5e mission.
+The Sun Blade 5e is one of the most iconic and powerful weapons in the fifth edition of Dungeons and Dragons, and while it is not as new as the Vorpal Sword, it is still one of the most adorable weapons in D&D 5e missions.

-When the sun blade is deactivated it will look like a longsword hilt with no blade.
-Any creature that is attuned by the sun blade, could cause a bright radiant blade to appear or disappear by force of will.
+When the sun blade is deactivated, it will look like a longsword hilt with no blade.
+Any creature that is attuned to the sun’s blade could cause a bright radiant blade to appear or disappear by the force of will.

-The carrier of the sun blade can adjust the light emitted from the blade, the emitted light from the blade is capable of illuminating a radius of 20 feet to 60 feet or (6.2 to 17 meters).
+The carrier of the sun’s blade can adjust the light emitted from the blade.
+The emitted light from the blade is capable of illuminating a radius of 20 feet to 60 feet or (6.2 to 17 meters).

-The sun blade is a weapon you can find or craft by yourself, will discuss how to craft the sun blade later in this post, read to the end to see how to craft the sun blade.
+The sun blade is a weapon you can find or craft by yourself.
+We will discuss how to craft the sun blade later in this post.
+Read to the end to see how to craft the sun blade.